Back

 Our experience — PetBuddy

-Sometimes clients come to us only with abstract ideas or rough sketches, and it’s perfectly fine.
-In case with PetBuddy, the product owner didn’t know exactly what screens and features she wanted to implement, so we brainstormed together and came up with several neat functions: a weight tracker, an event calendar, a chocolate calculator (because chocolate can be lethal for dogs), the option to report a missing pet, and a GPS-based service to find the nearest hospital.
+Sometimes, clients come to us only with abstract ideas or rough sketches, and it’s perfectly fine.
+In the case of PetBuddy, the product owner didn’t know exactly what screens and features she wanted to implement, so we brainstormed together and came up with several neat functions: a weight tracker, an event calendar, a chocolate calculator (because chocolate can be lethal for dogs), the option to report a missing pet, and a GPS-based service to find the nearest hospital.

 See also SCRUM, puppies and more than 5K Google Play downloads: how we developed an app for pet owners from Germany